apache/incubator-knox/books/0.3.0/config_authz.md

 this configuration indicates that ONE of the following must be satisfied to be granted access:

-1. the user is "hdfs" or "bob" OR
+1. the user is "hdfs" or "guest" OR
 2. the user is in "admin" group OR
 3. the request is coming from 127.0.0.2 or 127.0.0.3